 Cunningham Memorial International Fellowship

 The purpose of the MLA Cunningham Memorial International Fellowship is to assist in the education and training of health science librarians from countries outside the United States and Canada.
 The Cunningham Fellowships were established in 1967 with a bequest from the estate of Eileen R. Cunningham.
 The first fellowship was awarded in 1972 at the annual conference in San Diego, CA. This program continues to train and motivate international librarians with the latest advances in the health information profession.
 The fellowship supports attendance at the MLA annual meeting and observation and supervised work in one or more medical libraries in the United States and Canada.
 The fellowship also permits access to MLA-sponsored online Continuing Education courses for a one year period beginning January of the fellowship year.

-International Cooperation Section members assist in planning the fellows itinerary and schedule while in the United States, serving as hosts or host institutions for the fellow, and providing mentorship opportunities during the annual meeting.
-The 2021 Cunningham fellow will travel to the US and attend the MLA annual meeting in Chicago, Illinois.
+International Cooperation Section members assist in planning the fellow's itinerary and schedule while in the United States, serving as hosts or host institutions for the fellow, and providing mentorship opportunities during the annual meeting.
+The 2021 Cunningham fellow will travel to the US and attend the MLA annual meeting in Washington, DC.

 - The applicant must be working or preparing to work in a health science library in his or her own country.

 - The applicant must be a citizen or permanent resident of a country other than the United States or Canada.

 - The applicant is not required to be a member of MLA.